Xyvir/iex.run/.github/readme.md

 ## Run Windows scripts anywhere!

-iex.run is a a powershell-based, ultra-minimalist script bootstrapper.
+iex.run is a vanilla-powershell-based, ultra-minimalist script bootstrapper.

 iex.run can turn a Github Pages repository into an online script toolbox that you can easily access from any unmanaged, online Windows endpoint with as few keystrokes as possible; and using 'Magic URLs' you can easily guide other users to do the same.